 But what are the best VR headsets and which one should you choose?
 We've put together the definitive selection of the most gob-smackingly awesome devices just waiting to be strapped to your face.

 Read on for the full list…

-The HTC Vive, is the Steam VR headset made in collaboration with Valve, the makers of legendary gaming series Half Life, and it hit shops in April.
+The HTC Vive, is the HTC headset made in collaboration with Valve, the makers of legendary gaming series Half-Life and the gaming platform Steam.